jcolag/uManage/README.md

 The options are:

- - -d:  Delay (in seconds) between looks at the current window.
+ - `-d` _`delay`_:  Delay (in seconds) between looks at the current window.
 The default is one second (1s).

- - -f:  The name of the file to log timing information.
+ - `-f` _`filename`_:  The name of the file to log timing information.
 If no file is specified, the program directs output to `stdout`.

- - -i:  Time (in seconds) before idle time counts as idle, to limit racking up "idle" time looking away from the screen.
+ - `-i` _`idle`_:  Time (in seconds) before idle time counts as idle, to limit racking up "idle" time looking away from the screen.
 The default is three minutes (180s).

+ - `-s`:  Save current configuration options to the configuration file.  __Warning__:  This option will overwrite the existing file.

 Alternate Configuration
 -----------------------

 You can also set options with a configuration file in your home directory.
 At this time, there are equivalent options to the above, divided into two categories.

+For obvious reasons, there is no equivalent to `-s`.

-The following is an example `~/.uManage` file with all options:
+The following is an example `~/.uManage` file with all available options set:

     [File]
     log=~/logs/useractivity.csv